purduesigbots/pros-docs/v5/extended/apix.rst

 registry_bind_port
 ------------------

-Registers a device of the given type in the given port into the registry, if that type of device is detected to be plugged in to that port.
+Registers a device of the given type in the given zero-indexed port into the registry, if that type of device is detected to be plugged in to that port.

 This function uses the following values of ``errno`` when an error state is reached:

-- ``EINVAL``     - The given value is not within the range of V5 ports (1-21).
+- ``EINVAL``     - The given value is not within the range of V5 ports (0-20).
 - ``EINVAL``     - A different device than specified is plugged in
 - ``EADDRINUSE`` - The port is already registered to another device